tidwall/uhaha/README.md

-This is basically an upgrade to the [Finn](https://github.com/tidwall/finn) project, but has an updated API, better security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint, and other stuff too.
+This is basically an upgrade to the [Finn](https://github.com/tidwall/finn) project, but has an updated API, better security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint, and more.

 ## Features